China: Many Chinese dead, hurt in North Korea traffic crash

 BEIJING (AP) — A large number of Chinese tourists have been killed and injured in a “major traffic accident” in North Korea, China’s foreign ministry said Monday.

-The crash occurred Sunday night in North Hwanghae province, south of the capital Pyongyang, the ministry said in a brief statement.
+Details on the number of dead and injured weren’t immediately available, although the Chinese government’s Work Safety Administration defines a “major accident” as one involving between 10 and 30 people killed or 50 to 100 injured.

-Details on numbers of victims were not immediately given, and Chinese diplomats reached in Pyongyang said they would issue a statement later.
+The crash occurred Sunday night in North Hwanghae province, south of Pyongyang, North Korea’s capital, the ministry said in a brief statement.

-Footage on Chinese state broadcaster CCTV showed the mangled wreckage of a bus in the dark with rain falling.
-Rescue vehicles were on the scene and injured were shown being treated in hospital.
+Chinese diplomats reached in Pyongyang said they would issue a statement later.

 Most Read Nation & World Stories